straz/state/colophon.md

 Jekyll is easier to manage than traditional blogging tools.
 It's retro, a return to simpler tools.
 Modern web sites and blog engines (like Wordpress or Drupal) are dynamic, meaning some code is run on the server each time you view a page.
-All this dynamic server code adds management complexity and presents an opportunity to exploit security flaws.
+This dynamic server code adds management complexity and presents opportunities for security flaws.

-Most pages are static, meaning they don't change each time you look at them.
 When the web was invented in the 1990's, most pages were static html files.
 The file you put on the server was exactly what the browser loaded.
-Static files are incredibly efficient to serve, easy to manage, and offer practically no opportunities for malware to affect the server.
+Today, most web pages have static content, meaning they don't change each time you look at them, but they're served in a dynamic way.
+Serving static files is much more efficient.
+Load times are faster, they're easier to manage, and offer practically no opportunities for malware to affect the server.

-With jekyll, there is no server software for me to manage, configure, or maintain.
-The files themselves are static, which means there is no vendor lock-in.
+With Jekyll, there is no server software to manage, configure, or maintain.
+There is no vendor lock-in.
 I can move my site to any other ISP any time I want by just copying a folder, and I don't have to do much else to be up and running.
+Jekyll is itself a free open source tool that can run pretty much anywhere, including your laptop.

 Jekyll lets you avoid cut-and-paste repetition by using templates.
 You can focus on just writing content, and let the templates handle the